jakobjanot/ML-Cutter/README.md

 ## How to get started?
-[Cookiecutter](https://github.com/cookiecutter/cookiecutter) is used to generate the PyTorch model package template.
+[Cookiecutter](https://github.com/cookiecutter/cookiecutter) is used to generate the machine learning model package template.
 So first install cookiecutter with pip:

 ``` bash
 pip install cookiecutter